cakephp/docs/en/core-libraries/behaviors/timestamp.rst

     $orders->touch($order, 'Orders.completed');

 Touching records can be useful when you want to signal that a parent resource has changed when a child resource is added/updated.
-For example updating an article when a new comment is added.
+For example: updating an article when a new comment is added.